kubedb/docs/docs/guides/clickhouse/monitoring/alerting.md

 This tutorial shows you how to configure Prometheus-based alerting for a KubeDB-managed ClickHouse instance using the `clickhouse-alerts` Helm chart.

-> **No Grafana dashboard is available for ClickHouse yet.** Unlike `neo4j-alerts`/`cassandra-alerts` (which bundle a dashboard-import `Job`) or the separate `kubedb-grafana-dashboards` chart (which covers most other KubeDB databases), neither mechanism currently ships a ClickHouse dashboard.
-Confirmed two ways while writing this tutorial: `clickhouse-alerts` v2026.7.14 exposes the same `grafana.enabled`/`grafana.jobName`/`grafana.url`/`grafana.apikey` values as `neo4j-alerts`/`cassandra-alerts`, but rendering the chart with `grafana.enabled=true` produces **only** a `PrometheusRule` — no `Job`/`ConfigMap` is rendered, so these values are currently dead/vestigial.
-Separately, `helm template kubedb-grafana-dashboards --set featureGates.ClickHouse=true` produces zero ClickHouse-named resources, even though `ClickHouse` is a valid key in that chart's `featureGates` map.
-This tutorial therefore covers alerting only; revisit if/when either chart adds real ClickHouse dashboard support.

 ## Before You Begin

 * Ensure you have a Kubernetes cluster and that `kubectl` is configured to communicate with it.
 If you do not already have a cluster, you can create one using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).